libp2p/specs/relay/README.md

   - Dial QmThree, through a relayed connection to QmTwo.
   - The relay nodes will use peer routing to find an address for QmTwo and QmThree.
   - We'll probably not support nested relayed connections for now, there are edge cases to think of.

---

-??
-I don't understand the usage of the following:

-- `/ip4/../tcp/../p2p/QmRelay/p2p-circuit`
-  - Listen for connections relayed through QmRelay.
-  - Includes info for connecting to QmRelay.
-  - Also makes QmRelay available for relayed dialing, based on how listeners currently relate to dialers.
-- `/p2p/QmRelay/p2p-circuit`
-  - Same as previous example, but use peer routing to find an address for QmRelay.

-??
-I believe we don't need this one:
-- `/p2p-circuit`
-  - Use relay discovery to find a suitable relay node.
-(Neither specified nor implemented.)
-  - Listen for relayed connections.
-  - Dial through the discovered relay node for any `/p2p-circuit` multiaddr.

-TODO: figure out forced addresses. -> what is forced addresses?

 ## Wire format